tomtom-international/nav-playground/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
    Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.5, 3.6 and 3.7, and
-   for PyPy.
-Check https://https://dev.azure.com/tomtomweb/GitHub-TomTom-International/tomtom-international.nav-playground and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.5, 3.6 and 3.7, and for PyPy.
+Check https://dev.azure.com/tomtomweb/GitHub-TomTom-International/_build and make sure that the tests pass for all supported Python versions.

 ## Tips

 To run a subset of tests:

-> $ py.test [tests.test]()nav_playground
+    $ py.test tests/test_nav_playground.py

 ## Deploying

-A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in CHANGELOG.md).
-Then run:

-    $ bumpversion patch # possible: major / minor / patch
-    $ git push
-    $ git push --tags

-Azure Pipelines will then deploy to PyPI if tests pass.
+Deployment can only be done by the project maintainers and is done on-demand via the Azure CI.

+Select the [nav-playground build pipeline](https://dev.azure.com/tomtomweb/GitHub-TomTom-International/_build) and click on the **Queue** button and run a build with the following settings:

+* Branch: `master`
+* Commit: leave it empty
+* Variables:
+  * `release: true`